Computing homotopy classes for diagrams

 A number of further related results was presented in recent years, for example, in \cite{FilVokri}, we gave an algorithm that computes the set of pointed homotopy classes of maps $[\Sigma X, Y]^*$ under the assumptions that $X,Y$ are finite simplicial sets and $Y$ is 1-connected, which leads to an algorithm that given two maps $f, g \colon X \to Y$ decides whether $f$ and $g$ are homotopic rel $A$.

-The motivation behind the results in \cite{post, polypost, aslep} was the \emph{embeddability problem} from computational topology.
+The motivation behind the results in \cite{post,polypost,aslep} was the \emph{embeddability problem} from computational topology.
 In short, can one decide whether a $k$-dimensional simplicial complex $K$ is embeddable in $\bbR^d$?
 In the so-called \emph{metastable range of dimensions}, this problem is equivalent to deciding the nonemptiness of the set $[K^*, S^{d-1}]_{\bbZ_2}$, where $K^*$ denotes the \emph{deleted product} and both $K^*$ and $S^{d-1}$ are endowed with a free action of $\bbZ_2$.
 Hence the article~\cite{aslep} was able to provide a solution to the embeddability problem in the metastable range.

-Our motivation is likewise based on \emph{Tverberg-type} problem -- a generalization of the \emph{embeddability problem}, where one asks wheteher there is an $r$-almost embedding , i.e.\ a map $f\colon K\to \bbR^{d}$ without $r$-tuple intersection points.
-Mabillard and Wagner~\cite{mabillard_tverberg} established that, under the condition $rd \geq (r+1)k +3$, the said problem is equivalent to the nonemptiness of the set $[K^r\setminus\Delta^r, S^{d(r-1)-1}]_{\mathbb S_r}$, where the symmetry group $\mathbb S_r$ acts freely on $K^r\setminus\Delta^r$ and non-freely on $S^{d(r-1)-1}$.
+Our motivation is likewise based on \emph{Tverberg-type} problem -- a generalization of the \emph{embeddability problem}, where one asks wheteher there is an $r$-almost embedding, i.e.\ a map $f\colon K\to \bbR^{d}$ without $r$-tuple intersection points.
+The Mabillard Wagner-theorem, formulated in~\cite{MabillardWagner:Elim_II_SoCG-2016} (see~\cite{mabillard_tverberg_proof}, \cite{Skopenkov17-1} and \cite{Skopenkov17-2} for full discussion on its proof), states that under the condition $rd \geq (r+1)k +3$, the Tverberg type problem is equivalent to the nonemptiness of the set $[K^r\setminus\Delta^r, S^{d(r-1)-1}]_{\mathbb S_r}$, where the symmetry group $\mathbb S_r$ acts freely on $K^r\setminus\Delta^r$ and non-freely on $S^{d(r-1)-1}$.
 Can one determine the nonemptiness algorithmically\footnote{As it turns out, yes, see Theorem~\ref{thm:tverberg} and Section~\ref{s:tverberg}.}?
-To do so would require a generalization of the results of ~\cite{polypost, aslep} to situations with nonfree group actions.
+To do so would require a generalization of the results of ~\cite{polypost} and \cite{aslep} to situations with nonfree group actions.

 Our approach is based on the application of the \emph{Elmendorf's theorem}~\cite{elmendorf}, which, for a finite group $G$, gives a Quillen equivalence between the category $\GsSet$ of $G$-simplicial sets and the category $\OgsSet$ of functors from the so called orbit category $\Ocat_G$.
 Hence the computation of the homotopy classes of maps between finite diagrams of spaces leads immediately to results in equivariant homotopy theory.